AliElneklawy/My-AI-Assistant/README.md

 ## Usage

 1. Set up your training data:
   - Place personal documents (PDF/TXT) in the `data` directory
   - Configure personal website URLs in the bot initialization
+  - Edit the prompt in `train_gemini.py`

 2. Run the bot:
 ```bash